How to Leverage Enterprise Podcast Solutions to Create Podcasts Employees Will Want to Listen to

 Create a checklist for your podcast production.
 Are you following the same process for pre-production (booking guests, planning episode topics, purchasing equipment if needed), production (setup and recording), and post-production (editing and planning promotion)?

-Developing a consistent workflow will not only shorten down your production time, but it will also allow other people to step in as needed.
+Developing a consistent workflow will not only shorten your production time but also allow other people to step in as needed.
 Don’t miss an episode because you were out sick or on vacation; having a process in place can keep things running smoothly.

 You may also decide to archive old episodes, which helps from a discovery perspective.
-If the data shows listeners aren’t engaging with an episode from months ago, keep it handy for new hires but otherwise remove it from the list of episodes so your employees aren’t overwhelmed.
+Choose an enterprise podcast solution that offers user data and podcast performance analytics.
+For example, you could use this data to see the listeners who aren’t engaging with an episode from months ago.
+You don’t have to ditch the podcast necessarily.
+Keep it handy for new hires but otherwise remove it from the list of episodes so your employees aren’t overwhelmed.

 That’s okay — if you’re learning with each passing episode.